genesis-extensions/genesis/test/functional/README.md

 - Comptool is a Testing framework for writing tests that compare the block/tx acceptance behavior of a safecashd against 1 or more other safecashd instances.
-It should not be used to write static tests with known outcomes, since that type of test is easier to write and maintain using the standard BitcoinTestFramework.
+It should not be used to write static tests with known outcomes, since that type of test is easier to write and maintain using the standard SafeCashTestFramework.

 - Set the `num_nodes` variable (defined in `ComparisonTestFramework`) to start up 1 or more nodes.
 If using 1 node, then `--testbinary` can be used as a command line